jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/FinanceReport.md

 We believe that Sarah would be the perfect person for this position because of her intimate knowledge of our finances.
-She has already spent many years and countless hours setting up our books, preparing budgets, and faithfully stewarding the Meeting’s resources.
+She has already spent many years and countless hours setting up our books, preparing budgets, and faithfully stewarding the Meeting's resources.
 We recommend that the Meeting approve Sarah for this position.

 This month we have \$100 for local distributions.
 An updated list is